MoneyLego/cosmos.network/content/articles/what-are-the-risks-associated-with-staking.md

   - atom
 ---

 Staking ATOM earns significant rewards but is not risk-free.
 ATOM delegated to a validator can be partially slashed if the validator misbehaves.
-Slashing means the delegated ATOM can be forfeited without the possibility of recovery.
+Slashing means the delegated ATOM are forfeited (burned) without the possibility of recovery.
 On the Cosmos Hub, two attributable faults can lead to slashing events for the delegated ATOM:

 - Slashing by 0.01% can occur if the validator is offline for too long.
 The validator must not miss 500 of the last 10.000 blocks.
-- Slashing by 5% can occur if the validator signs two different blocks at the same height.
+- Slashing by 5% can occur if the validator signs two different blocks at the same height (double-signing).
 This fault is harder to anticipate, resulting from bad operation practices or outright malicious intent from the validator operator.

 When you delegate your ATOM to a validator, select a trusted validator to prevent slashing from these faults.